 This fall semester course is designed for the intermediate-advanced dancer to improve dance technique and enhance performance quality.
 Through this course students will learn how to view dance from a critical perspective through live performance and expand their technical base in various dance genres including jazz, ballet, modern, and hip hop.
 Advanced Dance H is not a class exclusively for the dance tea; however, it is highly recommended for all members of the Dance Team to concentrate on improving their overall technique, strength, and flexibility throughout their season.
 Membership to the dance team is determined by a successful adjudicated audition held each year in the Spring.
 Students are required to wear proper dance attire for this class.
 Students can choose to use this course as a Production/Performing Arts credit or as the .5 Physical Education credit.
 This course cannot count for both credits.

-Lifetime Wellness Dance Hip-Hop CP

-Grades 9-12 .5 Credit

-This course (offered in Semester 2 only) will focus on the foundation and origins of hip hop dance, it's culture, and the journey to today's current definitions of hip-hop and freestyle dance.
+Lifetime Wellness Dance Hip-Hop CP Grades 9-12 .5 Credit This course (offered in Semester 2 only) will focus on the foundation and origins of hip hop dance, it's culture, and the journey to today's current definitions of hip-hop and freestyle dance.
 Beginner/Intermediate/ Advanced dancers will develop rhythmic skills, floor work, freestyle movement, and will learn various hip-hop dance styles that have evolved through the decades.
 Students will also be introduced to historical and practical knowledge of hip hop.
 Students are required to wear appropriate P.E. attire for this class.
 Students can choose to use this course as a Production/Performing Arts credit or as the .5 Physical Education credit.
 This course cannot count for both credits.

-Physical Education Electives

-Intro to Sports Management CP

-Grades 10-12 .5 Credit

-This course is designed to provide students with an introduction to sports management as well as potential employment opportunities within the field.
-Information is presented through lectures, readings, and projects.
-Information will also be presented by guest speakers from the field of sports management to tie the didactic information to practical application.
-Topics will cover planning, management, marketing, business organization, and feasibility of events.

-This class does not count for a PE Credit.
+Physical Education Electives Intro to Sports, Administration, and Performance Grades 9-11 .5 Credit In this course students will examine the development of sports through various historical perspectives, with emphasis on students gaining a better understanding of the inner relationship that sport has on social, economic, cultural, and political forces that are at work universally.
+Information will be presented in an apolitical format encouraging students to evaluate the effects of these relationships rather than the moral/ethical implications of said relationships.
+Students will examine the variety of professional outlets, aside from sports participation, available through sports administration and performance.
+Students will examine the historical context and significance of gender, race, ethnicity, and social class., and will access this information through readings, primary sources, audio and visual materials, and class discussions.
+This class does not count for a PF Credit.